 A large concentration of mites can cause the following symptoms:

-Research by the National Rosacea Foundation estimates that people with rosacea have up to 18 times as many Demodex mites than the average person who does not have the condition.
+Research by the National Rosacea Foundation estimates that people with rosacea have up to 18 times as many Demodex mites as the average person who does not have the condition.

 Rosacea is an inflammatory skin condition that causes facial flushing, redness, and dry lesions on the face.
 Demodex mites may also be found in the tear ducts of people with ocular rosacea, a type of rosacea that affects the eyes.